 That said, it’s possible to achieve a glowing tan, eat and drink, and take part in South Beach nightlife without ever leaving the hotel.
 A sky bridge connects the Palmer House and the Tudor House, and a hip crowd gathers at the intimate white-on-gold rooftop infinity pool and bar area at all hours — for swimming during the day, lounging, and posing in the evening.
 Downstairs, Chef Geoffrey Zakarian (of Food Network fame) helms the Tudor House, which has leather banquettes and teak partitions, and dishes out sophisticated versions of American comfort food, such as country fried chicken and homemade Oreos.
 Dreams do come true, after all.

-Party People: Although the people watching around the Dream South Beach is grand, you might also want to check out the beauties along Lincoln Road and Ocean Drive.
+Party People: Although the people watching around the Dream South Beach Hotel are grand, you might also want to check out the beauties along Lincoln Road and Ocean Drive.

 Dine by Design: The Design District is loaded with fascinating furniture shops and incredible restaurants.
 The two intersect at Fratelli Lyon, an Italian restaurant adjoining a design store where your place settings — and even the table — are for sale.

 The Art Deco Historic District is just a stone’s throw away from the hotel and is a must-visit for anyone interested in Miami’s unique architecture and history.
 The Wolfsonian Museum – Florida International University is located just a few steps away and features a fascinating collection of design objects and art.
 Versace Mansion is a historic and iconic landmark located just 100m away from the hotel and is a must-visit for fans of fashion and design.
 Lummus Park is located just 250m away from the hotel and is a beautiful green space with beach access, perfect for a relaxing day in the sun.